Final report for ONC18-051

 - Develop a “users guide” to implementing successful and relevant on-farm events and activities.

 In addition to survey work with agritourism participants research is being conducted on best practices for small scale agritourism activities on small-medium-scale farms.
 These best practices are being compiled into a resource guide that will also include brief case studies of each farms agritourism strategies, prepared by each farm.
-As of the end of 2018, farm partners were still working on the case studies and the guide will be updated and released during spring of 2020.
+This guide is still under construction and will be provided when final edits are complete.

 Educational & Outreach Activities